Afrrcyn/compYear2/visualComputing/Transformations.md

 ![[Pasted image 20230209204043.png|400]]

-> Now undo all the other transformations in reverse order:
+> Now undo all the other transformations in reverse order: (so applying inverse of all transformations in reverse order, $M_3, M_2, M_1$)

 Step 5: Apply $M_3 ^{-1}$
 Step 6: Apply $M_2 ^{-1}$